Chapter 9 - Living Under the Hollywood Sign

 I was driving a four wheel drive Jeep Grand Cherokee so I wasn’t concerned about getting stuck, but I was not ready for the miles of empty road with an occasional small town.
 If I was ever going to get lost and disappear this would be the place.
 I felt deeply alone and somewhat desperate as I finally pulled into Banff.

 The Banff Hotel was beautiful, all decked out for the holidays.
-Joyce was sentimental about Christmas and she would love it.
+Joyce was sentimental about Christmas and I thought she would love it.
 I dumped my stuff in our suite and headed to Calgary to pick them up at the airport.
 I had no idea what was going to happen.

 They arrived in high spirits.
 It had been awhile since we had been together as a family so the girls were cautious, which was to be expected.

 We actually really enjoyed the four days there.
 Joyce would occasionally catch me getting teary, but I couldn’t say why.
 The other thing that emerged later was that I came to understand there was no going back.
 Whatever I was going to do next would not include us as a family as we had been.
-I just didn’t know how long it was going to be before I stabilized.
+I just didn’t know how long it was going to take before I stabilized.

 After hundreds of miles of driving, I made it home and readied myself as best I could for Disney.
 In the end, the road trip had not really helped.
 Again, one of those old mainstays I would go to when things got rough, just wasn’t enough this time.
 Whatever this was would not let go that easily.
 One side note that Jennifer and I would talk about later.
 She lived in Sun Valley in Idaho at that time.
 I remember being at the crossroads that led south to Colorado and north to Sun Valley.
 I thought about exploring SV, but headed south.
 You just never know where those turns will take you.